paulbradish/awesome-digital-marketing/README.md

 - [HTML5up](https://html5up.net/) - Responsive HTML5 and CSS3 site templates designed by [@ajlkn](https://twitter.com/ajlkn).
 ### Web Components
 - [Shoelace](https://shoelace.style/) - A forward-thinking library of web components.
+- [Wired Elements](https://wiredjs.com/) - A series of basic UI Elements that have a hand drawn look.
+These can be used for wireframes, mockups, or just the fun hand-drawn look.
 ### Website Tools
 - [Favicon.io](https://favicon.io/) - Quickly generate your favicon from text, image, or choose from hundreds of emojis.
 ## Development & UX